techmatlock/c0524-code-solutions/typescript-primitives-and-variables/typescript-primitives-and-variables-quiz-notes.md

 - How do you update the value of a variable?

+By using the assignment operator and creating a new value on the right to the variable on its left.

 - What is the difference between `null` and `undefined`?

 The type of undefined is undefined, while null is an object. undefined typically indicates that a variable has not been initialized, while null is used to intentionally denote the absence of any value.